Additional Opportunities and Programs

 The Boston Fed’s Legal department serves as in-house counsel, strategic partner, and trusted advisor to the Bank’s various business areas.
 Their varied responsibilities include providing advice on contracts, employment, immigration, intellectual property, payments, Treasury business, conflicts of interest, and ethics.

-The Office of Diversity & Inclusion (ODI) is dedicated to advancing and supporting diversity, inclusion, and equal employment opportunity at the Boston Fed.
-The ODI works with a broad range of internal and external stakeholders to execute the Bank’s diversity and inclusion values, which include: providing fair access to career and procurement opportunities; providing a level playing field for training and development, key assignments, mentors and promotion; and leveraging diversity and inclusion for greater creativity, innovation and better business outcomes.
+The Office of Diversity, Equity and Inclusion (ODEI) is dedicated to advancing and supporting diversity, inclusion, and equal employment opportunity at the Boston Fed.
+The ODEI works with a broad range of internal and external stakeholders to execute the Bank’s diversity and inclusion values, which include: providing fair access to career and procurement opportunities; providing a level playing field for training and development, key assignments, mentors and promotion; and leveraging diversity and inclusion for greater creativity, innovation and better business outcomes.

 Regional & Community Outreach